CryptalDash Reaches Market Cap of $6.62 Million (CRD)

-CryptalDash (CURRENCY:CRD) traded 2.7% higher against the dollar during the one day period ending at 22:00 PM E.T. on July 14th.
-One CryptalDash coin can now be purchased for about $0.0066 or 0.00000017 BTC on exchanges.
-CryptalDash has a total market cap of $6.62 million and $402.00 worth of CryptalDash was traded on exchanges in the last 24 hours.
-Over the last seven days, CryptalDash has traded down 2.5% against the dollar.
+CryptalDash (CURRENCY:CRD) traded 2.7% higher against the US dollar during the 24 hour period ending at 21:00 PM Eastern on July 20th.
+Over the last seven days, CryptalDash has traded down 2.5% against the US dollar.
+CryptalDash has a market capitalization of $6.62 million and $402.00 worth of CryptalDash was traded on exchanges in the last day.
+One CryptalDash coin can currently be purchased for about $0.0066 or 0.00000017 BTC on cryptocurrency exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.